-- a ) Check - to run individual tests. - Run System Check to enter the first menu of the Customer Level. - Eject Diskette to eject Lisa/Macintosh Test. - Set Diagnostic Controls to set testing modes and d) error controls. - Set Customer Level to get out of the Service Level. e) - Turn Off to turn off the computer. f)
+- a) Check to run individual tests. - b) Run System Check to enter the first menu of the Customer Level. - c) Eject Diskette to eject Lisa/Macintosh Test. - d) Set Diagnostic Controls to set testing modes and error controls. - e) Set Customer Level to get out of the Service Level. - f) Turn Off to turn off the computer.